 The District is governed by a five-member Board of Directors who are elected to overlapping four year terms in even-numbered years.
-The District has five separate election divisions, each represented by a director residing in, and elected by the voters of, the division.
-The Board of Directors are responsible for setting District policy and establishing long-range goals and direction for the District to ensure that its operations continue to run efficiently and effectively, both today and in the decades to come.
+The District has five separate election divisions, each represented by a director residing in, and elected by the voters of the election division.
+The Board of Directors are responsible for setting District policy and establishing long-range goals to ensure efficient and effective operations of the WVWD water system.

 |Division I||Division II||Division III||Division IV||Division V|